-Listed below are the minimum clinical requirements to fulfill the interns requirements: Treatment:
+Listed below are the minimum clinical requirements to fulfill the intern's requirements:

+Treatment:
-1. Outpatient Cases - Interns will be expected to see on average 2 outpatient treatment cases per week (which may mean carrying 4 "active" outpatient treatment cases at one time seen biweekly) during the year.
-An "active"

-case is one that is currently attending their treatment sessions or is scheduled to return for treatment after the implementation of a particular strategy (e.g. parent training) for a follow-up.
-Interns will have 1 new treatment intake per month - these families are seen for 1-3 consultation style sessions as an initiation to treatment services at the CDC (we call this service RITI - Rapid Intervention and Treatment Integration).

-2. Inpatient Consults - For 6 months, the intern will participate in inpatient consults at the main hospital and our Behavioral Health Pavilion, some of which involve the development and implementation of behavior plans for children who are currently admitted to the hospital.
+- 1. Outpatient Cases Interns will be expected to see on average 2 to 3 outpatient treatment cases per week (which may mean carrying 4 6 "active" outpatient treatment cases at one time if seen biweekly) during the year.
+Participation in Parent Child Interaction Therapy (PCIT) clinic is counted toward active treatment cases but is optional.
+An "active" case is one that is currently attending their treatment sessions or is scheduled to return for treatment after the implementation of a particular strategy (e.g., parent training) for a follow-up.
+Interns will have 1 new treatment intake per month these families are seen for 1-3 consultation style sessions as an initiation to treatment services at the CDC (we call this service RITI Rapid Intervention and Treatment Integration).
+Interns are also expected to learn RUBI (Research Units in Behavioral Intervention) and participate in RUBI rounds as part of their treatment experience and training. - 2.
+Inpatient Consults For 6 months, the intern will participate in inpatient consults which occur at the main hospital and our Behavioral Health Pavilion, some of which involve the development and implementation of behavior plans for children who are currently admitted to the hospital.